mapbox/cross-street-indexer/README.md

 - `debug/<quadkey>/intersects.geojson` - Point which are intersecting roads
 - `debug/<quadkey>/index.json` - Final Cross Street index
 - `debug/<quadkey>/debug.json` - Debug details

+## Considerations

+- [ ] Not saving output if index is empty, many z12 have no data or road intersections.

 ## Limitations